-The Municipal Court is presided over by the Honorable Robin Doyle Smith who is designated as the Presiding Judge.
-The Honorable Sharon A. Hatten serves as an Associate Judge for the court.
+The Municipal Court is presided over by the Honorable Sharon Hatten who is designated as the Presiding Judge.
+The Honorable Tim Meek serves as an Associate Judge for the Court.
 Both judges are required to be licensed attorneys and are appointed by the Midland City Council.
 Both judges are direct appointees and are not under the direction of the city manager.

 What We Do